Blackdown, West Sussex

-Blackdown, or Black Down, summit elevation 279.7 m AMSL, is the highest point in both the historic county of Sussex and the South Downs National Park.
+Blackdown, or Black Down, is the highest point in Sussex, located in the South Downs National Park in England, with a summit elevation 279.7 m.
 It is one of the highest points in the south east of England, exceeded by Walbury Hill, Leith Hill and Pilot Hill.
 Blackdown is protected as part of the South Downs National Park.

 Location

 Tennyson's Lane c.
 1900.
 The gate marks the Surrey/Sussex border, and was a favourite destination for Lord Tennyson's walks.